syncfusion-content/wpf-docs/wpf/DataGrid/Merge-Cells.md

 ### Merging range of cells

-You can merge the range of rows and columns by setting the range using Left, Right, Top and Bottom properties of [CoveredCellInfo](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CurrentCellInfo.html).
+You can merge the range of rows and columns by setting the range using `Left`, `Right`, `Top` and `Bottom` properties of [CoveredCellInfo](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CurrentCellInfo.html).

 {% tabs %}
 {% highlight c# %}